Upgrade your AlloyDB Omni Kubernetes operator to version 1.4.0

 • The patch version number of this AlloyDB Omni release

-If you want to upgrade to a version of AlloyDB Omni that supports a newer version of PostgreSQL, then you must upgrade the AlloyDB Omni Operator itself, alongside your database cluster.
-Each set of AlloyDB Omni releases that support a particular PostgreSQL minor version has its own AlloyDB Omni Operator version number, which you can find in the release note for the AlloyDB Omni version.
+You want to upgrade to a version of AlloyDB Omni that supports a newer version of PostgreSQL.
+Upgrade the AlloyDB Omni operator and your database cluster.
+Each set of AlloyDB Omni releases that supports a specific PostgreSQL minor version has its own AlloyDB Omni operator version number.
+Use the AlloyDB Omni operator version compatibility table to verify your AlloyDB Omni operator version is compatible with your operator version.

-If you want to upgrade only to a newer patch version of AlloyDB Omni, then you can upgrade only your database cluster, with no need to upgrade the AlloyDB Omni Operator itself.
+You want to upgrade only to a newer patch version of AlloyDB Omni.
+Upgrade only your database cluster.

 1. Define the environment variables: